abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 ## MFA Delete

 MFA is required to :

 - Permanently delete an object version
-  - suspend versioning on the buckets
+- suspend versioning on the buckets.

+On the Other hand, MFA will not be required to:

+- Enable versioning
+- List deleted versions

+To use MFA Delete, versioning must be ensbled on the bucket

+Only the bucket owner(root account) can enable/disable MFA Delete.